revaturelabs/interviewquestions/Servlets-IS/Servlets-IS.md

 ---

-37:How can we create deadlock situation in servlet?
+37. How can we create deadlock situation in servlet?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)